 - When carried out at a commercial scale on farms and at wastewater treatment works (WwTWs) it requires a high level of investment in large tanks and other process vessels.

 - If run inefficiently AD can cause an odour nuisance.

 - Does not convert as large a proportion of the carbon in the biomass to biogas as can be achieved using gasification.

 - It takes longer to start up the process due to the slow growth rate of the methane-producing organisms as compared to aerobic systems.

 - In some applications has higher buffer chemical dosing requirements for pH control to keep the pH for AD within the range of 6.5–8.

 - Nutrients removal is not as efficient as in aerobic treatment if is used as a water treatment process.
 Invariably a post‑treatment process will be necessary before any discharge to a watercourse.
 For such discharges, a secondary process stage will be needed such as membrane filtration, or even further aerobic treatment, in order to meet the river, ditch, or stream discharge consent requirements and protect the aqueous environment.

 - The digestate output contains ammonia which when it is spread on land needs the care to prevent ammonia gas from causing air pollution.

 Advantages of Composting

-- Lower initial capital investment needed to start of composting facility than is needed for an AD Plant.
+- Lower initial capital investment is needed to start a composting facility than is needed for an AD Plant.

 - A slightly lower level of training is needed to run a composting plant the is required for an AD Plant.

 - It produces a solid output/ fertilizer only.
-For some this will be an advantage, but in general this digestate product is a neutral factor, neither positive or negative for composting.
+For some, this will be an advantage, but in general, this digestate product is a neutral factor, neither positive nor negative for composting.

 - It has the same advantages as for AD (items 3 to 6 inclusive) over spreading untreated organic waste material on land.